encryptoday/T-Nose/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.
 For major changes, please open an issue to discuss the proposed updates.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For queries or suggestions, please contact [your-email@example.com].

----

-Happy coding! 😊